| TBBOTOF | 8

 And he always dreamt of passing the exams.
 He was obsessed with studying.
 Whenever someone suggested he should stop studying, he would throw tantrums and behave recklessly.

-After Tang Xu got married and had to support his useless husband and also be exploited by his eldest brother, life became unbearable.
+After Tang Xu got married and had to support his useless husband and also be exploited by his younger brother, life became unbearable.

 But Tang Xu shook his head, trying to push away these negative thoughts.
 It was making him angrier the more he thought about it.